Python SDK

 The OpenPay Python SDK (getopenpay

-This guide shows you how to integrate OpenPay using Python.
+This guide walks you through integrating OpenPay using Python.

 Install via pip: